skrevolve/SES/README.md

             ]
         }

--   디버그를 실행하기 전에 preLaunchTask 에 해당하는 tsc 빌드를 먼저 해야 하므로, f1 키를 눌러 Tasks.configureDefaultBuildTask 클릭후 tsc build
+- Before running debug, you need to build tsc corresponding to preLaunchTask first, so press F1, click Tasks.configureDefaultBuildTask, and then tsc build
     >
         {
             "version": "2.0.0",